Thanksgiving Freebies

 It was a learning process tempered by adversity.
 “I've blown it,” he says.
 “I've messed up sometimes.
 I've been conned."

 But setbacks didn't slow him down.
-Jeff plunged into the labyrinth of committees, board meetings, and strategy sessions.
-He teamed up with Habitat for Humanity, Catholic Charities, and any outfit willing to roll up their sleeves.
-"We worked together well," he said of these alliances.
+Jeff successfully navigated a sea of committees, board meetings, and strategy sessions.
+Habitat for Humanity, Catholic Charities, he teamed up any outfit willing to roll up their sleeves.
+"We worked together well," he said of such alliances.
 "And that was a good experience.
 Has been, still."

 The weight on his shoulders was palpable.
 "You do carry a lot of weight sometimes it feels like," he said.
 "The load gets sort of heavy when you hear a lot of problems."
-He recounted standing amid the wreckage of obliterated homes, fearing the worst for friends and neighbors.
+He remembers standing in the wreckage, fearing the worst for friends and neighbors.
 "I just stood there and wept," he said.
-"Those kind of memories just...
-I'll never lose that."
+"Those kinds of memories just...
+I'll never lose that,” he said, his voice tailing off into a whisper.

-Public opinion is a fickle beast, and Jeff knew it all too well.
+Public opinion is fickle, and often caught the brunt of it.
 "People are people," he said.
 "You've got some that's got their hand out that don't need it, and you've got others that need more than what we've got."
 He faced his share of armchair critics and social media snipers.
 "I've had my name plastered on Facebook because I'm on these committees," he said.
 "You can do nothing, and nobody will ever say anything bad about you.
 You can try to do something and take the risk... then somebody else is mad at you 'cause you didn't build them [a house]."

 "If we're going to err, let's err on the side of love."

 Still, his guiding principle remains unshaken.
 "If we're going to err, let's err on the side of love," he says.
-He knew he couldn't please everyone, but that was never the mission.
-The mission was to keep moving, to keep helping, even when the road was littered with potholes and second-guessing.
+Can’t please everyone, he knows that, it was never the mission anyway.
+The mission was to keep moving, even when the road was littered with potholes and second-guessers.

 One Christmas morning, pockets stuffed with rolled-up hundred-dollar bills in $500 bundles from the donated cash, Jeff walked the ravaged streets.
 He approached a lifelong acquaintance who was sifting through the debris that used to be his home.
 "This isn't going to get back what you lost, but Merry Christmas," Jeff told him, handing over the money.
 "I had guys twice my size pick me up off the ground and tears just flowing off their face," he said.
-In that moment, a stack of bills became more than just money; it was a lifeline, a glimmer of hope amid the rubble.
+In that moment, a slim stack of bills became more than just money; it was raw hope.

 Jeff doesn't see himself as a hero—far from it.
 "I've been told, ‘you're not the pastor of this church; you're Dawson Springs' pastor,’" he said, almost sheepishly.
 "I'm saying that, and I feel real small by saying that because I'm not supposed to be bragging."
 He's acutely aware of his own imperfections and the limitations that come with being human.
 "You can't change them," he said about the naysayers and opportunists.